A Brunn-Minkowski type inequality for Fano manifolds and some uniqueness theorems in K\"ahler geometry: Introduction

 \section{Introduction}

 Let $X$ be an $n$-dimensional projective manifold with seminegative canonical bundle and let $\Omega$ be a domain in the complex plane.
 We consider curves $t\rightarrow \phi_t$, with $t$ in $\Omega$, of metrics on $-K_X$ that have plurisubharmonic variation so that $i\ddbar_{t, X}\phi\geq 0$ ( see section 2 for notational conventions).
-Then $\phi$ solves the homogenous Monge-Amp\`ere equation if \be (i\ddbar\phi)^{n+1}=0. \ee By a fundamental theorem of Chen, \cite{Chen}, we can for any given $\phi_0$ defined on the boundary of $\Omega$, smooth with nonnegative curvature on $X$ for $t$ fixed on $\partial\Omega$, find a solution of (1.1) with $\phi_0$ as boundary values.
+Then $\phi$ solves the homogenous Monge-Amp\`ere equation if \be (i\ddbar_{t,X}\phi)^{n+1}=0. \ee Such curves are called (generalized) geodesics, see \cite{1Mabuchi} for the origins of this.

+By a fundamental theorem of Chen, \cite{Chen}, we can for any given $\phi_0$ defined on the boundary of $\Omega$, smooth with nonnegative curvature on $X$ for $t$ fixed on $\partial\Omega$, find a solution of (1.1) with $\phi_0$ as boundary values.
 This solution does in general not need to be smooth (see \cite{1Donaldson},\cite{Lempert-Vivas}, \cite{Darvas}), but Chen's theorem asserts that we can find a solution that has all mixed complex derivatives bounded, i e $\ddbar_{t, X}\phi$ is bounded on $X\times \Omega$.
 The solution equals the supremum (or maximum) of all subsolutions, i e all metrics with semipositive curvature that are dominated by $\phi_0$ on the boundary.
 Chen's proof is based on some of the methods from Yau's proof of the Calabi conjecture, so it is not so easy, but it is worth pointing out that the existence of a generalized solution that is only bounded is much easier, see section 2.
-On the other hand, if we assume that $\phi$ is smooth and $i\ddbar_X\phi>0$ on $X$ for any $t$ fixed, then